Swear It Again

 "Swear It Again" is a song by Irish boy band Westlife.
-The ballad was released on 19 April 1999 in the United Kingdom as the first single from their debut album, Westlife (1999).
+The ballad was released on 19 April 1999 in the United Kingdom as the first single from their self-titled debut album (1999).
 The song peaked at number one on the UK Singles Chart for two weeks, giving Westlife their first of 14 UK number-one singles.
 "Swear It Again" is Westlife's only single to have charted in the US, peaking at number 20 on the Billboard Hot 100 and ranking number 75 on the Billboard Hot 100 year-end chart in 2000.

-The single has sold over 400,000 copies in the UK and has achieved gold status there.
+The single has sold over 600,000 copies in the UK and has achieved platinum status there.
 It is the band's fifth-best-selling single in combined sales and seventh-best-selling single in paid-for sales in the UK as of January 2019.

 Background

 In Westlife - Our Story the band recalled being "excited" hearing the demo of this song saying "Wow, this is a great song.
 It's a big chorus, great harmonies.
 This is exactly what we want to be recording".

 "Swear It Again" is notable for being, along with "Flying Without Wings", one of the first two songs that Steve Mac wrote for both Westlife and Simon Cowell.
 The success of the two tracks led to Mac becoming Cowell's preferred producer and songwriter.
-It was revealed that Cowell let his father Eric listen to all of the songs recorded by the band for their debut album to decide what would be the album's lead single, with Eric choosing "Swear It Again".
+It was revealed that Cowell let his father Eric listen to all of the songs recorded by the group for their debut album to decide what would be the album's lead single, with Eric choosing "Swear It Again".
 Significantly, Eric died of a heart attack during the week the single was released.

 The song's B-side, "Forever", was a significant choice because, as originally recorded by Damage, it first alerted Cowell to the talent of Steve Mac and then led to the producer working with Westlife.
 It was composed in the traditional verse–chorus form in A major, with Filan and Feehily's vocal ranging from the chords of B3 to F5.

 An exclusive live track version of the single was included in the Arista Records 25th anniversary compilation album in 2000.